Savoy mountains in autumn

 Mountain raspberries, wild blueberries, and the famous alpine cheeses like Summer Beaufort.
 Cuisine becomes an explosion of colors.

-Red Berries Alpines White Wines
+Red Fruits Alpine Pastures White Wines

 Sept - Nov

-The Earth and Gold
+Earth and Gold

 Mushrooms, Grenoble walnuts, squashes, and game.
 Flavors intensify to prepare for winter.